gellel/lexicon/README.md

 }

 func main() {
-	// Create a new Hashtable of Animals and add animals using method chaining animals := &hashtable.Hashtable[string, Animal]{}.
+	// Create a new Map of Animals and add animals using method chaining animals := &gomap.Map[string, Animal]{}.
 		Add("Fluffy", Animal{Age: 1, Name: "Fluffy", Species: "Cat"}).
 		Add("Buddy", Animal{Age: 3, Name: "Buddy", Species: "Dog"}).
 		Add("Whiskers", Animal{Age: 2, Name: "Whiskers", Species: "Rabbit"})

-	// Print the number of animals in the Hashtable using the Length() method fmt.Println("Number of animals in the Hashtable:", animals.Length())
+	// Print the number of animals in the Map using the Length() method fmt.Println("Number of animals in the Map:", animals.Length())

-	// Check if a specific animal is in the Hashtable using method chaining if exists := animals.Has("Fluffy"); exists {
+	// Check if a specific animal is in the Map using method chaining if exists := animals.Has("Fluffy"); exists {
-		fmt.Println("Fluffy is in the Hashtable!")
+		fmt.Println("Fluffy is in the Map!")
 	}

 	// Retrieve and print the age of a specific animal using method chaining